AlWoSp/lua-language-server-by-sumneko/doc/pt-br/config.md

     */
     "missing-return": "Warning",
     /*
-    Enable diagnostics for function calls where a return annotation is missing.
+    Enable diagnostics for function definitions where a return annotation is missing.
     */
     "missing-return-doc": "Warning",
     /*